 Convenient Campus Locations and Scheduling

-Courses will be offered at Molloy College's campus in Rockville Centre as well as various company locations.
+Courses are offered at Molloy College's campus in Rockville Centre as well as various company locations.
 Depending on the location, classes can be taken during the evening, or during the day, allowing for convenient scheduling around busy work schedules.

 The entire program can be offered on-site, at a company location, if as few as 12 employees are interested in enrolling.
 On-site courses are scheduled at the convenience of each company.
-Call the Division of Continuing Education and Professional Development for more details at 516.678.5000, ext.
-6357.
+Call the Division of Continuing Education and Professional Development for more details at 516.323.3550.

 Who Should Attend?

 With the rapid changes taking place in the financial planning industry, professionals from the investment brokerage, insurance, banking, accounting and legal arenas should find this comprehensive program in financial planning important for their professional advancement.
 The importance of the eventual attainment of the CFPTM Certification is gaining momentum across several industries that recognize the need for comprehensive financial advice for their clients.
 In addition, professionals from other industries wishing to make a career change, and committed to the rigorous nature of this program, are invited to enroll.

 Application for Admission

 Candidates for the Financial Planning Certificate Program must complete an application for admission.
 Candidates should have at least one years' work experience in a financial services position.
 In addition, students should have acquired prerequisite knowledge in accounting, business law, business ethics, finance and economics, and computer financial applications either through academic courses or on-the-job learning.

 No application fee is required.
 Click here to download an application or call the Division of Continuing Education and Professional Development at 516.323.3550 to receive an application for admission.